prafiny/db-project/README.md

 * Your app and test databases must be set with all the tables
 * Edit the `config/db.yaml.example` file (replacing the infos with the MySQL connection infos) and save as `config/db.yaml`

-You can launch a builtin server by launching `php -S localhost:8888 -t www` or launch the tests with the `tests.bat` script
+You can launch a builtin server by launching `php -S localhost:8888 -t www` or launch the tests (see how on pdf leaflets in `instructions/`)

 The website is available at http://localhost:8888